-Our gross profit margins were 31.5 percent, 29.4 percent and 29.0 percent in 2015, 2014 and 2013, respectively.
-The 2015 and 2014 gross profit margins were positively affected by increased sales volume as well as a more favorable relationship between selling prices and commodity costs.
-Both 2015 and 2014 reflect the benefits associated with business rationalizations and other cost savings initiatives.
+Our gross profit margins were 33.4 percent, 31.5 percent and 29.4 percent in 2016, 2015 and 2014, respectively.
+The 2016 and 2015 gross profit margins were positively affected by increased sales volume, a more favorable relationship between selling prices and commodity costs, and the benefits associated with business rationalization and other cost savings initiatives.
+2016 gross profit margins were negatively impacted by an increase in warranty costs resulting from a change in our estimate of expected future warranty claim costs.

-Selling, general and administrative expenses as a percent of sales were 18.7 percent in 2015 compared with 19.2 percent in 2014 and 19.9 percent in 2013.
-Selling, general and administrative expenses as a percent of sales in 2015 and 2014 reflect increased sales and the effect of cost containment measures.
+Selling, general and administrative expenses as a percent of sales were 19.1 percent in 2016 compared with 18.7 percent in 2015 and 19.2 percent in 2014.
+Selling, general and administrative expenses as a percent of sales in 2016 reflect certain variable expenses, such as strategic growth investments, as well as ERP system implementation and higher insurance costs.
+Selling, general and administrative expenses as a percent of sales in 2015 reflect increased sales and the effect of cost containment measures.